Shuffle Squares and Reverse Shuffle Squares: Reverse Shuffle Squares

 Since $s$ is a reverse shuffle square, its restriction to the six positions above is a reverse shuffle square as well, as the three letters there do not appear elsewhere in $s$.
 But the restriction to these six positions of $s$ is a word of the form $abcabc$, which cannot be a reverse shuffle square.
 This proves the special case.

 For the general case, suppose $t\in[k]^{2n}$ is any reverse shuffle square, which means that there exists a partition $I\sqcup J = [2n]$ such that $t_I = t_J^R$.
 Define $s\in[n]^{2n}$ so that $s_{I}=1...n$ and $s_{J}=n...1$, so that $s$ is a reverse shuffle square where every letter appears exactly twice.
-By the definition of $I$ and $J$ in terms of $t$, $t$ is a homomorphic image of $s$.
+By the definition of $I$ and $J$ in terms of $t$, $t$ is a homomorphic image of $s$ (in other words, there is a way to obtain $t$ by replacing the letters in $s$ by the letters in $[k]$).
 Applying the claim above to $s$, we obtain a $123$-avoiding permutation $\pi$ such that the second half of $s$ is $\pi$ applied to the first half.
-As $t$ is a homomorphic image of $s$, this holds for $t$ as well, so this proves the only-if direction.
+As $t$ is a homomorphic image of $s$, this holds for $t$ as well with the same $\pi$, which proves the only-if direction.

 To prove the if direction, note that a permutation $\pi$ is $123$-avoiding if and only if it can be partitioned into two decreasing subsequences.
 Suppose $s$ satisfies $s''=\pi(s')$ for such a $\pi$, and let $[n]=I_{\pi}\sqcup J_{\pi}$ be a partition of the index set of $\pi$ for which $\pi|_{I_{\pi}}$ and $\pi|_{J_{\pi}}$ are both decreasing.
 Define $I\coloneqq I_{\pi}\cup(n+\pi(J_{\pi}))$ and $J\coloneqq J_{\pi}\cup(n+\pi(I_{\pi}))$, we see that $I$ and $J$ partition $[2n]$.
 Because $\pi$ is decreasing when restricted to both $I_{\pi}$ and $J_{\pi}$, it follows that the part of $s_{I}$ in $s''$ is the reverse of the part of $s_{J}$ in $s'$, and similarly the part of $s_{J}$ in $s''$ is the reverse of the part of $s_{I}$ in $s'$.
 This means that $s_{I}=s_{J}^{R}$, completing the proof that $s$ is a reverse shuffle square. \end{proof} We obtain an upper bound $|\rss_{k}(n)|\le C_{n}k^{n}$ by sending each reverse shuffle square $s$ to an ordered pair $(\pi,s')$ of a $123$-avoiding permutation $\pi$ corresponding to $s$ and the first half $s'$ of $s$.
 The full word $s$ can be reconstructed from this data by taking $s''=\pi(s')$.
 It remains to understand the overcounting to get at the second-order term.